Corculum cardissa: Ecology

 Corculum cardissa and some other members of the family Cardiidae live in symbiosis with dinoflagellates in the genus Symbiodinium.
 These are found in the mantle, gills and the liver.
 It was originally thought that the photosynthetic algae were in the haemocoel, the fluid between the cells.
 It has since been found however that, in response to the presence of Symbiodinium, a tertiary series of tubules develop from the walls of the digestive system and ramify through the tissues.
 The algae are found in these and are separated from the blood cells in the haemolymph by a layer one cell thick.
 This is analogous to the tertiary tubular system found in Tridacna and first described by Mansour in 1946, but subsequently overlooked by other researchers.
 The algae enter the system through the mouth.
 The translucent shell and the bivalve's habit of lying on the surface both encourage photosynthesis in the algae.
 The mollusc benefits from the metabolites produced and the alga benefits from a safe environment in which to live.

+The other photosymbiotic bivalve, the giant clams, allow sunlight to fall onto the photosynthetic organisms inside by opening their shell during the day.
+Unlike the giant clams, the corculum cardissa keep the shell closed, and let sunlight shine through transparent windows in their shells.
+Within each window, aragonite forms narrow optical fibers (~1 μm diameter) perpendicular to the surface.
+Beneath each window, microlenses condense light to penetrate more deeply into the symbiont-rich tissue.